 It is said that St Jude met Simon the Zealot, in Persia where they preached the Gospel of Christ and converted tens of thousands of people to Christ.
 Consequently, they attracted enemies in equal measure.

 St Jude is the author of the epistle (letter) of Jude in the New Testament in the Holy Bible.
 He wrote it to the Jewish converts in the Churches of the East who were being bombarded by heresies of the Simonians, Nicolaites, and Gnostics.

 St Jude is not to be confused with Judas Iscariot, the betrayer of Jesus.
-Both of them were called Judas but to distinguish one from the other, St Jude’s name was shortened fron Judas to Jude in the English and French translations.
-In most of the other languages, St Jude is still refered to as Judas.
+Both of them were called Judas but to distinguish one from the other, St Jude’s name was shortened from Judas to Jude in the English and French translations.
+In most of the other languages, St Jude is still referred to as Judas.

 In the Gospel’s of Matthew 10:3 and Mark 3:18, The name “Thaddeus” appears instead of Jude.
 This is believed to have been the case because early Christians used “Thaddeus” as his nickname to distinguish him from Judas who had betrayed Jesus.

 St Jude is mentioned several times in the New Testament of the Holy Bible.